whiteboxmodel/time-series/_posts/2024-03-01-data-preparation-for-stress-testing-model-part-1.md

 Later, we will use the same function for scenario preprocessing.

-Next, we need to shape the data to make it ready for sequence-to-sequence model training.
+So far we have performed only some data manipulations.
+Next, we need to structure the data to make it ready for sequence-to-sequence model training.